Documentation

 ProfileTools~Tokens/msgUse case

-standard 68 6,100 Prototyping, variable management, auto-layout, effects.
+standard 71 6,100 Prototyping, variable management, auto-layout, effects, code connect.
 Recommended for most users.

 Escape hatch